alpersonalwebsite/learn-typescript/01_3_types-null-undefined-void-never-any-unknown.md

 something = () => 1;
 ```

-This will not work with unknown (unless we use a type guard)
+The following will not work with unknown (unless we use a type guard)

 ```ts
 something.property.to.acccess;